devonfw-forge/devonfw-updater/readme.md

 > updater.bat
 ```

 Make sure you are on root and the folder it's called updater.
-Otherwise try this commands:
+Otherwise try this command:

 ```bash
 > node [folder_name]\src\update.js